Title IX and Youth Protection

 Office of Compliance Training Requirements

-Additional Office of Youth Protection & Compliance Training Requirements
+- Office of Youth Protection Program Staff Training page

-All Designated Individuals and Program Directors (including Assistant and Associate Directors) are considered Responsible Employees (REs) while working in a youth program or activity.
-These individuals are required to report to the Title IX Program any information they receive that suggests a violation of the UW-Madison Policy on Sexual Harassment and Sexual Violence has occurred or is occurring.
+All Authorized Assistant Custodians and Authorized Custodians are considered Responsible Employees (REs) while working in a youth program or activity.
+This designation applies to anyone who is responsible for the custodial care and/or supervision of minor(s) in a youth activity.
+These individuals are required to report to the Sexual Misconduct Resource and Response Program any information they receive that suggests a violation of the UW—Madison Policy on Sexual Harassment and Sexual Violence has occurred or is occurring.
 This includes reports of sexual harassment, sexual assault, dating or domestic violence, or stalking.

-- Program Directors must report incidents using the online report form.
+- Authorized Custodians must report incidents using the Campus Incident Reporting Form.

-- During virtual programs, Authorized Adults are considered Responsible Employees.
-Authorized Adults must report either through their Program Director or directly using the online report form.
-Program Directors must assist an Authorized Adult who requests help to make a report.
+- Authorized Assistant Custodians must report either through their supervisor or directly using the Campus Incident Reporting Form.
+Supervisors must assist an Authorized Assistant Custodian who requests help with submitting the report.

 Report an Incident